Optimizing Doppler laser cooling protocols for quantum sensing with 3D ion crystals in a Penning trap: Cooling across the 2D-3D transition

-To discern how well the rotating wall is able to balance the laser beam torque, it is useful to calculate the root-mean-square (rms) displacement of the ions in the frame which rotates at frequency $\omega_r$.
+To discern how well the rotating wall is able to stabilize the crystal's rotation frequency, it is useful to calculate the root-mean-square (rms) displacement of the ions in the frame which rotates at frequency $\omega_r$.
 If the rms displacement over a duration $\tau_{rms} > 1/\omega_r$ is small compared to the inter-ion spacing, then the crystal exhibits little to no slipping out of the rotating frame.
-This is essential since minimizing the crystal motion in the rotating frame is key to the implementation of quantum sensing protocols.
 The perpendicular and axial rms displacements of ion $i$ in the rotating frame are found using

 where $\eta=x$ or $z$, respectively, and $\langle\rangle$ represents the time average over the last millisecond of cooling.
 Note that while we compute the perpendicular confinement by looking at motion along the $\hat{\boldsymbol{x}}$ direction, one could also choose the $\hat{\boldsymbol{y}}$ direction, or even both perpendicular directions.